 - 1. Log in at least three (3) times a week (minimum).
-I recommend daily logins. - Check for announcements/mail in Blackboard-this is your responsibility.
-If you don't check in frequently, you may miss important information regarding your schedule, work, or grades. - Start work early in each week.
+I recommend daily logins. - 2.
+Check for announcements/mail in Blackboard-this is your responsibility.
+If you don't check in frequently, you may miss important information regarding your schedule, work, or grades. - 3.
+Start work early in each week.
 Don't wait until the due date to start your work.
 When you do, something always happens like an illness or an unexpected problem.
 Remember, no time extensions can be given. - 4.
-Communication with your instructor can be by phone (806-716-4638), by messaging through the Blackboard tools menu, or by SPC e-mail (pdennis@southplainscollege.edu).
+Communication with your instructor can be by phone (806-716-4638 or by SPC e-mail (pdennis@southplainscollege.edu).
 Sending your message to this email address is the quickest way to get a response.
 Always identify yourself with your full name as well as the course name and number in the subject line when contacting me.
 I have many students! - 5.
+Do NOT use messaging to contact me, only email! - 6.
 You will need to check your SPC e-mail or forward it to another e-mail of your choice.
-You can do this by clicking the following link:
+See page 3 of the syllabus for directions.